Karma Cartel

 Karma Cartel is a 2011 Malayalam-language film produced and directed by Vinod Bharathan.
+The film stars Vinay Forrt and Jinu Joseph.

-The film is a modern day's look at India's growing economy and fast cash culture that the modern Indian youth are enticed by.
-Told through the actions of 6 people living different lives, the plot is interconnected through a single thread – easy money.
+The film is a modern day look at India's growing economy and fast cash culture that the modern Indian youth are enticed by.
+Told through the actions of six people living different lives, the plot is interconnected through a single thread – easy money.
 The film follows a struggling actor and his foolish friend, who brings them into trouble, exposing an array of others who are also linked by the incident.

 Plot

 Sidth who is an upcoming actor, is best friends with Richie, who is constantly on the lookout for business opportunities.
 Sidth tries his luck at film sets and casting's and is frustrated at the negative feedback.
 Sidth's meeting with an indie film director fuels his hopes for his career.
 Richie, who meets an old friend of his, gets an idea to make some easy money.
 He invests in a ponzi scheme without Sidth knowing about it in detail.
 Sidth attends a casting for a big film producer, who in turns wants Sidth to give him sexual service in exchange for the role.

 Dr Roy is a medical practitioner, who is also addicted to the real estate business.
 The addiction leads to debts and deadlines for payments begin interfering in his work.
 He has to pay Franko, a money-lending thug, 5,000 by the weekend.
 He contacts Deejay to make some money out of a rushed deal.
 He also invests in a fast cash scheme as second option, the same where Richie had invested.

 Q, the Indie film director who needs money for his production, goes to meet Franko under Deejays recommendation.
 Sidth tags along as the lead actor of the film.
 While meeting Franko, Sidth sees Shaji, a money collector and learns that he always has a stack of cash in his sling bag.

 Arjun and Tina have been dating for a while.
 Arjun, who is busy with his "business", is still a mystery to Tina.
 Tina is a divorcee who thinks that she has her life totally in control.
 Arjun surprises her by proposing to her and without her knowing, she falls in too deep for Arjun.

 Tony is an Indian living abroad.
 He had been involved in a business with someone in India while he was abroad.
 His partner in India cheats him, and Tony now wants to teach him a lesson.
 Tony contacts Luttu and Plan B, two bounty hunters who use threats before harm to their victims.
 Luttu and Plan B are film enthusiasts who live and behave like film stars.